pohly/enhancements/keps/sig-storage/1472/README.md

 - Those volumes have a size set.
 - Late binding is enabled for the CSI hostpath driver.

-A new test can be written which checks for `CSIStoragePool` objects, asks for pod scheduling with a volume that is too large, and then checks for events that describe the problem.
+A new test can be written which checks for `CSIStorageCapacity` objects, asks for pod scheduling with a volume that is too large, and then checks for events that describe the problem.